 Widower Marion, finding work as a hand-sewer, had another daughter Catherine born at Coalburn in April 1859.
 Two years later she married widower William Hardy, coalminer living at Craigbank, New Cumnock and the following year a daughter Mary was born at Craigbank.
 Marion and William along with younger ones in the family moved to Kilmarnock, where William worked in the woollen mills.
 In 1875 William, now working in the coal miner at Kilmarnock, died aged 60 years old.

 Meanwhile daughter Jane had married widower George Sloan, the co-founder of the Craigman and Marchburn venture, who was no longer a coal-master but a coal-miner.
 In later years Marion returned to New Cumnock to live with daughter Jane and her family at Connel Park.
 In 1897 Marion died at Dalleagles aged 63 years old.
-Jane, who was born 13 days before her father John Kennedy was killed, died in 1929, aged 83 years old.

 National Library of Scotland